pnp/blog/content/office-add-ins-community-call/2023-03-08/index.md

 ## Q&A (Question & Answers)

-**How long does it take to reflect the changes made in app registration inside azure portal to the development?**
+**How long does it take to reflect the changes made in app registration inside Azure portal to the development?**

 Need Answer.